 Skip to main content

 • Metadata registration.
-Since il2cpp is a static AOT, the original code does not support dynamic registration, because a small amount of modification (hundreds of lines)
+Since il2cpp is static AOT, the original code doesn't support dynamic registration, so we made minor modifications (a few hundred lines)

-• Instruction set conversion.
-Convert raw IL instructions into more efficient register instructions
+• Instruction set transformation.
+Converts original IL instructions to more efficient register instructions

-In terms of directory structure, it corresponds to:
+In terms of directory structure, these correspond to:

 • HybridCLR's own source code

 • Minor modifications to il2cpp source code.
-HybridCLR mainly modifies the il2cpp source code to support dynamic registration of metadata.
-In most places, only hook processing is inserted, and the original implementation is not modified.
+HybridCLR's modifications to il2cpp source code are mainly to support dynamic metadata registration.
+Most places just insert hook handling without modifying the original implementation.
 For example:

 const char* il2cpp::vm::GlobalMetadata::GetStringFromIndex(StringIndex index)